aws-amplify/amplify-data/packages/integration-tests/etc/integration-tests.api.md

 // Warnings were encountered during analysis:
 //
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Authorization.d.ts:101:5 - (ae-forgotten-export) The symbol "PublicProvider" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema-types/src/client/index.ts:778:5 - (ae-forgotten-export) The symbol "CustomOperationFnParams" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Authorization.d.ts:101:5 - (ae-forgotten-export) The symbol "Authorization" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Authorization.ts:237:3 - (ae-forgotten-export) The symbol "PublicProvider" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Authorization.d.ts:102:9 - (ae-forgotten-export) The symbol "to" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Authorization.ts:237:3 - (ae-forgotten-export) The symbol "Authorization" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Authorization.d.ts:110:5 - (ae-forgotten-export) The symbol "PrivateProvider" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Authorization.ts:237:35 - (ae-forgotten-export) The symbol "to" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Authorization.d.ts:128:5 - (ae-forgotten-export) The symbol "OwnerProviders" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Authorization.ts:256:3 - (ae-forgotten-export) The symbol "PrivateProvider" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Authorization.d.ts:130:9 - (ae-forgotten-export) The symbol "inField" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Authorization.ts:284:3 - (ae-forgotten-export) The symbol "OwnerProviders" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Authorization.d.ts:131:9 - (ae-forgotten-export) The symbol "identityClaim" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Authorization.ts:284:34 - (ae-forgotten-export) The symbol "inField" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Authorization.d.ts:165:5 - (ae-forgotten-export) The symbol "GroupProvider" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Authorization.ts:284:34 - (ae-forgotten-export) The symbol "identityClaim" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Authorization.d.ts:167:9 - (ae-forgotten-export) The symbol "withClaimIn" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Authorization.ts:344:3 - (ae-forgotten-export) The symbol "GroupProvider" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Authorization.d.ts:217:5 - (ae-forgotten-export) The symbol "CustomProvider" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Authorization.ts:344:56 - (ae-forgotten-export) The symbol "withClaimIn" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Authorization.d.ts:220:5 - (ae-forgotten-export) The symbol "ResourceAuthorization" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Authorization.ts:422:77 - (ae-forgotten-export) The symbol "CustomProvider" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Authorization.d.ts:221:9 - (ae-forgotten-export) The symbol "resourceTo" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Authorization.ts:437:35 - (ae-forgotten-export) The symbol "ResourceAuthorization" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/CustomOperation.d.ts:67:5 - (ae-forgotten-export) The symbol "CustomArguments" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Authorization.ts:449:30 - (ae-forgotten-export) The symbol "resourceTo" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Handler.d.ts:48:5 - (ae-forgotten-export) The symbol "inlineSql" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Handler.ts:112:21 - (ae-forgotten-export) The symbol "inlineSql" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Handler.d.ts:49:5 - (ae-forgotten-export) The symbol "sqlReference" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Handler.ts:112:21 - (ae-forgotten-export) The symbol "sqlReference" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Handler.d.ts:50:5 - (ae-forgotten-export) The symbol "custom" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Handler.ts:112:21 - (ae-forgotten-export) The symbol "custom" needs to be exported by the entry point index.d.ts
-// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/lib-esm/src/Handler.d.ts:51:5 - (ae-forgotten-export) The symbol "fcn" needs to be exported by the entry point index.d.ts
+// /Users/wirej/amplify/repos/amplify-api-next/packages/data-schema/src/Handler.ts:112:21 - (ae-forgotten-export) The symbol "fcn" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)